MintStudios/DocAI/README.md

 # DocAI
-A python documentation assistant for MLH Hack at Home II
+A documentation assistant for MLH Hack at Home II

 ### How to get it running: